John Seward Johnson III: Eyebeam

 Johnson founded art and technology center Eyebeam in 1997.
 In 2003, Johnson hired Jonah Peretti as Director of Research and Development with the purpose of establishing the web as a place for art experiments.
 They went on to produce the first online series of public experiments in viral media in the "Contagious Media Showdown".
 Eyebeam also produced the first geocoding of public campaign finance data, later served up as the site Fundrace and hosted by the Huffington Post.

-Buzzfeed
+BuzzFeed

 In 2006, Johnson co-founded the website BuzzFeed with entrepreneur Jonah Peretti.
 BuzzFeed is an online media company that detects and accelerates traction of trending news and entertainment.
 It was initially conceived of as a media analytics company to track viral content.

 Harmony Labs

 In 2008, Johnson founded Harmony Institute, an applied research lab exploring how media and society interact and to experiment with using media to support an open, inclusive, democratic society.
 It has produced peer-reviewed publications, white papers, interactive tools, and contributed to many prominent social impact media projects and campaigns, in partnership with private foundations, advocacy organizations and media publishers.

 In 2017, Harmony Institute became Harmony Labs with a renewed focus on understanding how influence operates within media systems and to experiment with media approaches that optimize for positive social effects.
 Harmony Labs also runs an accelerator that supports early-stage startups that are building media tech and developing data-driven approaches and tools for understanding and leveraging media influence.